 CPNRD’s Groundwater Quality Management Program is having a beneficial impact on the nitrate levels in groundwater.
 Producers have been instrumental in the success of the program by implementing best management practices and newer, more efficient technologies as they are developed.
 The program, which has been in effect since 1987, is undertaking a long-term solution for the District’s widespread high groundwater nitrate-nitrogen problems.
 Nitrate-nitrogen levels have been lowered through management efforts primarily by landowners.
-Current average nitrate levels throughout the District in 2014 are 14.24 parts per million (ppm); down from 19.24 ppm when the Program was implemented.
+Current average nitrate levels throughout the District are 13.3 parts per million (ppm); down from 19.24 ppm when the Program was implemented.

-VADOSE ZONE NITRATE STUDY PDF
+CPNRD VADOSE ZONE NITRATE STUDY PDF

 As part of this three-year vadose zone study, approximately 27 sites collected across the CPNRD between 1990 and 1996 have been digitized and are being used to compare recent profiles at these sites to determine how fast nitrate is moving and whether changing land use management has resulted in reduced loading of nitrate in the vadose zone.
 These sites are all being used for agricultural production.
 The first eight sample results indicate that lowering nitrogen fertilizer amounts applied, reducing irrigation water applied, and changing land use practices at the surface may be lowering the nitrate concentrations in the vadose zone.